andrewjahn/AndysBrainBook/docs/Matlab/Matlab_03_FunctionsPaths.rst

 Note that we have changed the name of the function in the declaration, and, importantly, we have also saved the function with the same name of ``squareXandY``.
 The inputs are called ``x`` and ``y``, and the outputs are ``xSquared`` and ``ySquared``.
 In the comments section of the function, we have given a brief summary in the first comment line, and a more detailed guide in the comment lines after that.
 The body of the function contains two lines of code, ``xSquared = x^2`` and ``ySquared = y^2``, which are the operations performed on the input; and finally, the function is closed with the ``end`` keyword.

 Make sure your function also looks like this, and then either click the green ``Go`` button, or type the name of the function in the terminal, ``squareXandY``, and press enter.
-You shoudl see two new variables in the Workspace window labeled xSquared and ySquared, with values of 4 and 16, respectively.
+You should see two new variables in the Workspace window labeled xSquared and ySquared, with values of 4 and 16, respectively.

 Using the ttest Function
 &&&&&&&&&&&&&&&&&&&&&&&&